tdegeus/GooseFEM/docs/examples/statics_linear.rst

     *   'nodevec' :math:`\leftrightarrow` 'dofval' using *dofs* and *iip*,
     *   'nodevec' :math:`\leftrightarrow` 'elemvec' using *conn*.

-    By contrast, most of GooseFEM's other methods receive the relevant representation, and consequently require no problem specific knowledge.
+    By contrast, most of *GooseFEM*'s other methods receive the relevant representation, and consequently require no problem specific knowledge.
     They thus do not have to supplied with *conn*, *dofs*, or *iip*.